leverh/react-bookhub-app/README.md

 * Adding a notification system to alert users when a new review has been posted by a person they follow.
 * Set up personal reading lists on users' profiles.
-* Reading target meter- number of books a user picks as a target for the whole year, for example.
+* Reading target meter- number of books a user picks as a target for the whole year/month/week, for example.
+* Book genre tag - and then searching a book by tag genre.

 ## Credits